Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 Reserved (Resv): 6 bits.
 Value: {0}
 : This is a fixed-width field reserved for flag extension or other usage.

 Key-based Data Encryption (KK): 2 bits.
-Value: ???
 : This is a fixed-width field that indicates whether or not data is encrypted:
   - 00b: not encrypted (data packets only)
   - 01b: even key
   - 10b: odd key